lperri/track-reco/README.md

 - **fillHistograms.py**: fills histograms for the purpose of calibrating angles phi & theta; takes in all information from retrieveDataAsEvents.py, makeHistograms.py and angleManipulations.py.
 - **fitHistograms.py**: if you want to fit the histgorams filled by fillHistograms.py, this script fits the 2D calibration histograms (projected into 1D profiles) to the proper functions (based on physics concepts)
 - **generate3Dhistograms.py**: generates 3D histograms (x-axis=k,y-axis=difference in phi,z-axis=thetaFP); the point of these histograms is to check if our phi calibration has any dependence on theta, i.e. if the difference in phi depends on where we are in "theta-space"; it also has funcitonality to write projections of the 3D histogram to the root file.
-- **retrieveDataAsEvents.py**: specifies which tag you want to use (i.e. which dataset) and then cleans it prior to use in analysis.
+- **retrieveDataAsEvents.py**: specifies which tag you want to use and then cleans that data prior to use in analysis.
 <!---Calibration, Propagation, Algorithm, Efficiency // Digital & Not Digital-->